fenago/nlp-fundamentals/lab_guides/Lab_5.md

 Topics are not observed but are assumed to be hidden generators of words.
 After these assumptions, different algorithms diverge in how they go about discovering topics.
-In this chapter, we will cover two topic modeling algorithms, namely **LSA** and **LDA**.
+In this lab, we will cover two topic modeling algorithms, namely **LSA** and **LDA**.
 Both models will be discussed in detail in the coming sections.